 There will always be a struggle to reconcile the Net’s end-to-end principle with the need for companies and technologies operating between those ends to innovate and make money.
 This tension will produce more progress than either the principle by itself or the narrow interests of network operators and other entities working between the Net’s countless ends.

 Today these interests are seen as opposed — mostly because incumbent network operators want to protect businesses they see threatened by the Net’s end-to-end nature, which cares not a bit about who makes money or how.
 But in the future they will be seen as symbiotic, because both the principle and networks operating within it will be seen as essential infrastructure.
-So will what each of does to the help raise and renovate the Net’s vast barn.
+So will what each does to help raise and renovate the Net’s vast barn.

 The term infrastructure has traditionally been applied mostly to the public variety: roads, bridges, electrical systems, water systems, waste treatment and so on.
 But this tradition only goes back to the Seventies.
 Look up infrastructure in a dictionary from the 1960s or earlier and you won’t find it (except in the OED).
 Today are still no institutes or academic departments devoted to infrastructure.
 It’s a subject in many fields, yet not a field in itself.